Understanding Active Skin Care

 How do Probiotics Benefit the Skin?

-Topical versions can play a beneficial role, soothing inflammation, having a calming effect and gently repairing the skin.
+Topical probiotics can play a beneficial role, soothing inflammation, having a calming effect and gently repairing the skin.

-In short, it acts as a protective layer on the skin, helps boost healthy looking skin and helps calm & soothe skin
+In short, it acts as a protective layer on the skin, helps boost healthy looking skin and helps calm & soothe skin.

-AMPERNA® is in fact the first Australian brand to bring you a full range of probiotic skincare products, for even the most sensitive skin or that you can tailor to any skin concern, and the first to use this particular probiotic strain in any Australian skincare product.
+AMPERNA® is the first Australian brand to bring you a full range of probiotic skincare products, for even the most sensitive skin or that you can tailor to any skin concern, and the first to use this particular probiotic strain in any Australian skincare product.
 Along with a probiotic complex, other active ingredients in the range are glycolic acid and vitamins B and C.

 References: